 - Walnut and Rice Flour Crackers (WF, V+, OF)

 Scroll down to find the recipe you’re interested in.

 Pea Flour “Shapes” Crackers (Gluten-Free, Vegan, Nut-Free)

 - 1 cup of yellow pea flour (you can use chickpea flour, but we prefer pea flour – it’s more delicious and it’s locally-grown in NZ)

 - 1 teaspoon of salt

 - Handful of herbs of your choice (we use fresh rosemary)

 - 5+ tablespoons of water (as needed)

-- Rice flour for dusting work surface (or standard flour if not concerned about gluten)
+- Flour for dusting work surface (rice flour is great for dusting, but you can just use more pea flour or standard flour if not concerned about gluten)

 - Preheat oven to 180oC.